[Estimated time to read: 15 minutes]

 If you can, take any record of dental treatment carried out while living overseas home with you, that will be a benefit to your new dentist in the UK.

-In the event needing to see a dentist urgently before you’ve registered with one, dial 111 for assistance.
+In the event you need to see a dentist urgently before you’ve registered with one, dial 111 for assistance.

 Coping with reverse culture shock